itabesamesa/4d-minesweeper/README.md

 > When running the program in debug mode, make sure to send the error messages somewhere else by appending `2> [file descriptor]` to the command e.g.: `./4dminesweeper -g 2> error.txt`

 > [!TIP]
 > To send the error messages to a different terminal, go to said terminal and type `tty`.
 This will return something like `/dev/pts/[number]` (e.g.: `/dev/pts/2`).
 Now you have the _file descriptor_ of that terminal.
 You can use `2>` to send everything that is printed to standard error, to whatever you put after it (e.g.: the _file descriptor_ of a terminal: `./4dminesweeper -g 2> /dev/pts/2`).
 (For your information: I still consider myself a Linux noob.
 I am pretty sure all the information I have provided is correct.
 Please do your own research!
-A good place to start is the [Arch wiki](https://wiki.archlinux.org) or any of the many Linux forums)
+A good place to start is the [Arch wiki](https://wiki.archlinux.org) or any of the many Linux forums (Check the forum of your distribution first))

 ## TODO